 But also to remain.”

 We tend to think of houses as fortresses of four walls.
-The bigger they are, the safer and comfortable we feel like.
+The bigger they get, the safer and comfortable we feel.
 The movement of narrow houses led by the Japanese architects questions this norm by challenging one dimension of houses, the width.
 As NPR writes, the Japanese architects “have turned necessity into virtue, vying to design unorthodox and visually stunning houses on remarkably narrow pieces of land” such as the ‘o house’ by Hideyuki Nakayama or Lucky Drops by Atelier Tekuto.